conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 Since the **block** action has the ability to **stop data from being sent** to the requested topic, you have to confirm this by entering 'BLOCK' when prompted.
 Conversely, to disable the blocking, enter 'UNBLOCK' when prompted.
 :::

 When editing a Policy from its details page, you can update its name, description and targets.
-You can't edit the linked Rules of a Policy.
+You can't edit the linked Rules of a Policy from this view.

 ### Assign permissions